doctrine/doctrine1-documentation/source/en/manual/introduction-to-models.rst

  $ php generate.php

-You can learn more about YAML Schema Files in its [doc yaml-schema-files dedicated chapter].
+You can learn more about YAML Schema Files in its :doc:`dedicated chapter <yaml-schema-files>`.

 =======================
 Manually Writing Models